pqhf5kd/MotorControl/README.md

 LEGO City hub, LEGO remote control

 When installed in your hub no Smarr device is neede any more.

-connect 1 or 2 motors of any kind to Port A and/or B
+Connect 1 or 2 motors of any kind to Port A and/or B